leesunny790/Refugee-Haven-Search/README.md

 ## Introduction :

 Refugee Haven Search is a resource that helps refugees find a home across the globe.
-This is a working prototype of matching the refugees to a host country based on their needs, background and preferences to a safer home in future.
+This is an almost working prototype of matching the refugees to a host country based on their needs, background and preferences to a safer home in future.

 **Homes powered by Data** :